igorwolfs/modular-processing-hw/docs/schematic/mcu_adc/buffers.md

 # THS4521
 Images adc12, and adc3 were the resulting choices, some simulations can be found in the simulations/tina_ti folder that show the transfer function of these buffers with a dynamic load modelled after the stm32 parameters found in the datasheet.

+# Vref requirement
+- What should the vref be?
+	- buffered vdda/2?
+	- vdda?

+## Measurement range for the dfferential ADC
+### Table 184.
+ADC characteristics(1)(2) (continued)
+- Conversion voltage range:
+	- 0..VREF+
+- Common mode input voltage:
+	- -Vref/2-10% ..
+Vref/2+10%

+### What is the point of vref+?

+It can be
+- Internal
+- Externally supplied